fbpx

 Norway rats are common on the ground, alleys and sewers.
 Tails are shorter than head and body combined.
 Heavy set, small ears and eyes, and blunt nose.
 Make sure to seal up any entry points to help prevent them.
 Vent screens, burrowing, and keeping shrubs, bushes cut back also.
 Leave no gap left unchecked.
 They have been known to come into buildings using the sewer lines, yes up the toilet as they can swim, underwater.
 Seattle rats swim!

-Rat’s gestation period is about 21 days – and she can become pregnant one day after giving birth!
+Ratโ€™s gestation period is about 21 days โ€“ and she can become pregnant one day after giving birth!
 Averaging 6-13 pups.
 Okay I hear the gears clicking.
-Let’s think.
+Letโ€™s think.
 So, a female rat is pregnant for 21 days and can get pregnant THAT FAST.
-Potentially 16 litters PER YEAR – okay breath!
+Potentially 16 litters PER YEAR โ€“ okay breath!
 16 litters at 6 to 13 pups = 96 to 208 more Seattle rats.
 Oh man!
+The rat population has grown exponentially, with the city ranking #11 in Orkinโ€™s list of Rattiest Cities in 2021.
+King County has implemented various rat control measures and waste management systems to combat the growing rat population.

 Seems to me that rats are resilient.
 They have lasted this long.
 We can continue to help knock down the population.
 Making sure that there are no access points.
 Inspect your home once a year.
 Seal any entry points, correct any vent screens that have come loose.
 Keep Ivy cut back, trim trees and bushes.
 Keep garbage off the ground and away from the home.
 Crawl space access doors should close completely and allow no gaps.
 And call PURCOR to set up a rodent control program.